ecg-icas/icas/src/source/reporting.rst

 .. _time-range:

-Each TimeRange clause is defined as follows:
+Each time range clause is defined as follows:

 .. code:: javascript